rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 that function parameters don’t all need to be the same type, they just happen to be in this example.

 Let’s try running this code.
-Replace the program currently in your *function* project’s *src/main.rs* file with the preceding example, and run it using `cargo run`:
+Replace the program currently in your *functions* project’s *src/main.rs* file with the preceding example, and run it using `cargo run`: